 To make a fudge topping:

 ¾ cup cacao powder or vegan dark chocolate

 1 cup rice malt syrup, to taste

 1 teaspoon vanilla extract

 cacao powder for dusting

 Preheat the oven to 180’C (350’F/Gas Mark 4).
 Line the baking tray with baking paper, and cut a square into each corner to get a clean edge on the brownie cake.
-In a large bowl, add flour, cacao powder, baking powder, salt and stir to combine.
-Into another bowl, add beetroot puree, rice malt syrup, almond milk, vanilla extract and mix well to combine.
-Pour the wet ingredients into the dry ingredients and stir to combine.
+In a large bowl, add flour, cacao powder, coconut sugar, bicarbonate of soda, salt and stir to remove any lumps.
+Add beetroot puree, almond milk and mix well to create a smooth batter.
 You could also use a whisk to combine the mixture.
-Gently stir in the apple cider vinegar.
 Pour batter carefully into the prepared cake tin, and bake for about 25 minutes, until an inserted toothpick comes out clean.
-Cool cake on a wire rack.
-To prepare the topping when the cake is cool, place all the ingredients into a double boiler and mix until smooth.
-Cool the fudge topping a little and spread it over the cake with a spoon.
+Cool cake in the tin on a wire rack.
+Prepare the topping by placing all the ingredients into a double boiler and mix until smooth.
+Cool the fudge topping a little and spread it over the cooled cake with a spoon.
 Dust with cacao powder, cut into squares and store in an airtight container.
 Serve with fruit or vegan ice cream for a sweet.